-Our national performance on the Public Sector Investment Programme (PSIP) is still far below our expectations and economic needs.
+4.36 Mr. Speaker our national performance on the public sector investment programme (PSIP) is still far below our expectations and economic needs.
 At the half year, significant concern was expressed about the lack of progress of the PSIP, and our Mid-Year Report for 2017 echoed those same sentiments.
 Since then, we have worked to accelerate implementation.

-We have approached the preparation of Budget 2018 with a significantly sterner disposition, since continuing with the status quo was untenable and unthinkable.
-During the preparation process, budget agencies were mandated to ensure that procurement plans were prepared in support of their 2018 work programmes; bills of quantities and terms of references were prepared in 2017 for 2018; and procurement processes commenced prior to the new year.
-In short, budget agencies should be in a state of readiness to implement the PSIP, come 1st January, 2018.
+4.37 Mr. Speaker, we have approached the preparation of Budget 2018 with a significantly sterner disposition, since continuing with the status quo was untenable and unthinkable.
+During the preparation process, Budget Agencies were mandated to ensure that procurement plans were prepared in support of their 2018 work programmes; bills of quantities and terms of references were prepared in 2017 for 2018; and procurement processes commenced prior to the New Year.
+In short, Budget Agencies should be in a state of readiness to implement the PSIP, come January 01, 2018.
 The make-up of the PSIP, in Budget 2018, is one that should allow for a more structured and timely execution within the parameters of scope, time and cost.
 We have conducted a Public Investment Management Assessment (PIMA) and, based on the findings, will be taking further actions to improve the quality of expenditure outlays.

-In support of improved capacity of the central Government, I am pleased to announce that we will be piloting a procurement planning training programme in 2018.
+4.38 In support of improved capacity of the Central Government, I am pleased to announce that we will be piloting a procurement planning training programme in 2018.
 It is anticipated that key sectors, such as health, education, public infrastructure, public security and agriculture, will be targeted for this capacity building exercise.
-Officers will be trained on the development of procurement plans, and spend analysis, and will benefit from clinical sessions where a specialist will facilitate the development of actual procurement plans.
+Officers will be trained on the development of procurement plans, and SPEND analysis, and will benefit from clinical sessions where a specialist will facilitate the development of actual procurement plans.
 These procurement plans are intended to serve as a benchmark against which performance will be measured and, also, as an early warning mechanism to signal the need for remedial interventions.

-In 2018, we will continue to strengthen our procurement systems through several new initiatives.
+4.39 Mr. Speaker, in 2018, we will continue to strengthen our procurement systems through several new initiatives.
 We will be establishing a process for debarment, where the past performance of bidders will be apprised as part of the selection process.
 We will establish a contractor's register to support this particular initiative.
 Also, a register of all procurement evaluators will be established to ensure that turnaround times and procedures are monitored and enforced.
-Further, we will be updating our procurement legislation, and will begin the groundwork leading to the eventual implementation of an e-procurement platform.
+Further, we will be updating our procurement legislation, and will begin the groundwork leading to the eventual implementation of an eProcurement platform.
 This platform will allow for a more efficient and effective procurement system that has a greater capacity.